 - Unwelcome conduct due to someone's gender.
-It's conduct that's sexual in nature. - "Unwelcome" is the harassment aspect. - 2 types: - Hostile environment-it's what it sounds like, but emphasis on conduct that's sexual in nature. - Quid-pro-quo-Latin for this for that.
+It's conduct that's sexual in nature. - "Unwelcome" is the harassment aspect. - You can substitute other protected classes for "gender" or "sexual," like "race" & "racial" or "age" & "ageist." - 2 types: - Hostile environment-it's what it sounds like, but emphasis on conduct that's sexual in nature. - Quid-pro-quo-Latin-"this for that."
 E.g.,you sex-me-up & I'll hire you.